kurtbrose/pyjks/README.md

 A pure python Java KeyStore file parser, including private/secret key decryption.
 Can read both JKS and JCEKS key stores.

+The best way to utilize a certificate stored in a jks file up to this point has been to use the java keytool command to transform to pkcs12, and then openssl to transform to pem.

+This is better:
+ -  no security concerns in passwords going into command line arguments, or unencrypted files being left around
+ -  no dependency on a JVM

 ## Requirements:

  * Python 2.6+ (no Python 3 support yet)